MichaelVanDenBerg/magnum-opus/readme.txt

 === ToDo ===
 --------------------

-1. The red hyperlinks on a black background are not accessibility-ready.
-2. Might be better to hide the Isotope filters from screenreaders.
+1. Might be better to hide the Isotope filters from screenreaders.
-3. Not entirely happy with post meta and featured meta.
-Might need some tweaks.
-4. Maybe empty defaults (instead of "No Projects") will be better on the front page.
+2. Maybe empty defaults (instead of "No Projects") will be better on the front page.

 --------------------
 === Changelog ===
 --------------------

+*
+* 1.0.0 / 24.11.2016
+* - Landmark role added for social media menu.
+* - Focus state added for search submit button.
+* - Fixed accessibility issues with red links on black background.
 *
 * 0.9.4 / 14.11.2016
 * - Fixed licensing issues in style.css and readme.txt (was GPL-2.0 instead of GPL-3.0).